MobileFirst-Platform-Developer-Center/DevCenter/tutorials/pt-br/foundation/8.0/application-development/live-update/index.md

                             <li><i>id</i> - A unique segment identifier.
 String, Non-editable.</li>
                             <li><i>name</i> - A descriptive name of segment.
 String, Editable.</li>
                             <li><i>description</i> – A short description of segment.
 String, Editable.</li>
-                            <li><i>Features</i>  - A the list of features as defined in the schema, the user can set a static value to a feature which is detached from the schema default.</li>
+                            <li><i>Features</i>  - the list of features as defined in the schema, the user can set a static value to a feature which is different from the schema default.</li>
-                            <li><i>Properties</i> - the list of properties as defined in the schema, the user can set a static value to a property which is detached from the schema default.</li>
+                            <li><i>Properties</i> - the list of properties as defined in the schema, the user can set a static value to a property which is different from the schema default.</li>
                         </ul>
                     </li>
                 </ul>